Karla F.C. Holloway: Professional activities

 Holloway has been a member of the Duke faculty since 1994.
 Previously she taught at North Carolina State.
-She was hired, she later recalled, because Henry Louis Gates, Jr. "had just left for Harvard and Duke suddenly needed someone to teach a night course that had already been scheduled for Gates."
+She was hired, she later recalled, because Henry Louis Gates Jr. "had just left for Harvard and Duke suddenly needed someone to teach a night course that had already been scheduled for Gates."

 She has served on the boards of Duke University's Center for Documentary Studies, and Princeton University's Council on the Study of Women and Gender.
 She has been affiliated with Duke University's Institute on Care at the End of Life, and with the Trent Center for Bioethics and Medical Humanities.
 She was the first African American woman to serve as a department chair (African & African-American Studies).
 While chair, she led the program to full departmental status with the authority to hire and tenure its own faculty.

 Her teaching and research focusses on African American cultural studies, gender, biocultural studies, law, and ethics.
 Professor Holloway's books primarily analyze race, gender, literature, and especially the writings of African-American women.
 Referring to twentieth-century African-American women authors, Holloway wrote the following, which has been favorably quoted by others in her field:

 Recursive structures accomplish a blend between figurative processes that are reflective (like a mirror) and symbolic processes whose depth and resonance make them reflexive.
 This combination results in texts that are at once emblematic of the culture they describe as well as interpretive of this culture.

 In 1999, she became the first African American woman to serve as a dean of faculty at Duke.
 She was Dean of the Faculty of Humanities and Social Sciences until 2004, when she took a leave of absence to attend Duke Law School, earning her Master of Legal Studies (2005).
 She is a current member of its faculty.

 Holloway was a founding co-director of the John Hope Franklin Center and the Franklin Humanities Institute.
 She is a member of the Hastings Center, an elected association of leading bioethics researchers and also serves on the Faculty Scholars in Bioethics Board of the Greenwall Foundation.

 In 2013, she was named to the Institute of Medicine's Committee on Transforming Care at the End of Life, within the National Academies of the United States.
-She serves on this committee with 20 other members from around the country.
+She served on this committee with 20 other members from around the country.

 She retired from Duke University as James B. Duke Professor Emerita in June 2017.

+In May, 2023, Professor Holloway was resident writer in Arrow Rock, MO at the Persimmon Creek Artists and Writers Residency.